Expert Recap: Mold Illness Treatment

 1. Get Out of Exposure

 This is non-negotiable.
-You cannot heal if you’re still being exposed to mold, actinomycetes, or endotoxins.
-This means:
+You cannot heal if you’re still being exposed to mold, or the other biotoxins that cause CIRS such as actinomycetes, or endotoxins.
+This means you need to:

-- Testing your home with ERMI or HERTSMI-2
+- Test your home with ERMI or HERTSMI-2

-- Remediating properly (not just fogging or using air purifiers)
+- Remediate properly (not just fogging or using air purifiers)

-- Considering a temporary safe home or mold sabbatical if needed
+- Consider a temporary safe home if needed

 2. Confirm the Diagnosis